Focus Drift

 3.6 Cancellation Policy

 You may cancel your subscription at any time.
 Cancellation will take effect at the end of your current billing period.
-No refunds will be provided for partial subscription periods, except as required by law.

 3.7 Price Changes